TureganoJose/ARCproject/README.md

 ## 3. Controls and software
 This was a rather interesting phase of the project.
-I implemented two different ways of controlling the car:
+I implemented two different ways of controlling the car to collect the images:
 1. Blue dot app: the RC car can be controlled using an android app which connects with the Raspberry pi via Bluetooth.
 You are limited to what you can do with this application.
 In order to start the car, you tap the blue dot.
 Once the dot has turned green, the car should start (sometimes you need to increase the PWM value depending on the battery charge) and you can steer moving your finger around the dot.
 Double-tap the blue dot and it will turn red, stopping the car and copying all the pictures taken to an USB.

 ![Blue dot app](Pictures/bluedotandroid_small.png)

 2. PS3 controller, a lot functionality.
 See picture below.